We move on from the Poplar Inn but still considering one of the Ebbern clan.

 You can identify the whole of this area — coloured blue, yellow and green — on George Haslam’s sketch map above.

-And there, at the end of the Victorian era, we leave the story of Thomas Critchley’s estate … and move on.
+And there, at the end of the Victorian era, we leave the story of Thomas Critchley’s estate … but we don’t leave the Ebbern family just yet.